sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/applying-styles-react/README.md

 Note that you don't need to save the imported stylesheet into a variable.
 Just by importing it, webpack will include the stylesheet in the final CSS file it generates.

-## Dynamic Classes
+## Dynamic CSS Classes

-Classes can be given dynamic values like any other JSX attribute.
+CSS classes can be given dynamic values like any other JSX attribute.

 ```jsx
 const User = ({ username, isDisabled }) => {